CANDI: Hybrid Discrete-Continuous Diffusion Models: Experimental Results

 \subsection{Why Frontier Analysis is Necessary}

-We evaluate generative quality using sample-based metrics across varying inference temperatures to capture different diversity-coherence trade-offs.
+Throughout our experiments, we focus on measuring generative quality as opposed to likelihood evaluations.
 We avoid likelihood-based metrics as they assume infinitesimal steps ($dt \!\to\!
 0$), whereas our focus is practical generation with a finite number of timesteps.
-Moreover, ELBO comparisons are inherently unfair for hybrid methods.
-Considering only the discrete component favors CANDI, since its continuous component carries more information per timestep than mask tokens.
-Including both discrete and continuous components, however, compares likelihoods over fundamentally different spaces, making the comparison invalid.

-To compare generative quality across models, we extend the \emph{entropy-perplexity frontier analysis}, which captures the trade-off between sample diversity (entropy) and fluency (perplexity) \citep{zheng2024masked}.
-Frontiers are essential because each model defines different operating ranges across this space --- temperature trades diversity for coherence and vice versa.
+\paragraph{Frontier Analysis} To compare generative quality across models, we extend the \emph{entropy-perplexity frontier analysis}, which captures the trade-off between sample diversity (entropy) and fluency (perplexity) \citep{zheng2024masked}.
+For each method, we vary the temperature used for sampling tokens, which results in different operating points of diversity v.s coherence.
+We compare methods by plotting the entire frontier for each method.
+We show why frontiers are necessary in Figure~\ref{fig:temperature-trap}: despite all entropies being within a reasonable range, slight temperature changes can reverse relative rankings.
+For a more thorough discussion on this phenomenon, see \citet{pynadath2026generativefrontiersevaluationmatters}.

-We motivate the usage of different temperatures by noting that, within autoregressive text evaluation, different temperatures are often used for the same model across different tasks \citep{achiam2023gpt, touvron2023llama}.
-If a single model’s optimal temperature depends on the task, different generative models are likely to have different optimal settings.
-As a result, using a global temperature for all methods does not reflect true practical performance.

-\textbf{The Single-Temperature Trap.} Figure~\ref{fig:temperature-trap} illustrates why single-temperature evaluations can produce misleading comparisons.
-We evaluate MDLM \citep{Sahoo_Arriola_Schiff_Gokaslan_Marroquin_Chiu_Rush_Kuleshov_2024}, DUO \citep{sahoo2025diffusion}, and CANDI at NFE $\in \{8, 16, 32, 64\}$ on OpenWebText \citep{Gokaslan2019OpenWeb}, selecting temperatures that produce entropy in the standard range (5.0--5.6) used by prior work \citep{zheng2024masked}.
-Notably, constraining entropy to similar ranges (e.g., all methods at entropy $[5.25, 5.7]$) is insufficient---small temperature variations within this range still flip rankings.
-Since temperature tuning is necessary for fair comparison, the only robust solution is to plot complete frontiers by sweeping through temperature values.
-A method genuinely outperforms if its frontier dominates at all entropy levels, ensuring the conclusion holds across all reasonable temperature settings.